 Obesity and weight gain are both associated with an increased risk for kidney stones.

 Higher BMIs and larger waist circumferences are both risk factors for kidney stones.
-Researchers think that there may be a link between fat tissue, insulin resistance, dehydration, and urine composition.
 People with larger body sizes may excrete more calcium and uric acid into the urine, which increases the risk for kidney stone formation.

 Having a family history of kidney stones doubles a person's risk for the condition.
 Researchers are looking into genetic markers or other factors that might predict the risk of kidney stones in relatives, although none has yet been clearly identified.
 A family history of gout may also make a person more vulnerable to developing stones.